john-yuan/base64.js/README.md

 [![Build Status](https://travis-ci.org/john-yuan/base64.js.svg?branch=master)](https://travis-ci.org/john-yuan/base64.js)

 A base 64 util for multi-byte string in JavaScript.
 It can be used to encode multi-byte string, like Chinese or string containing emoji, to base 64 format string or decode base 64 encoded string to the original one.
-It also supports base 64 URL safe encoding/decoding.
+It also supports base 64 URL-safe encoding/decoding.

 [Click here to try it online.][baseb4onlie]